 Aetna modified CPB 0047 governing prenatal care by primary care physicians, effective September 26, 2025.
-Here's what billing teams need to do.
+Here's what changes for billing teams.

 Quick-Reference Table